 What's the difference?

-There are several different types of ‘split system’ ice machines.
+There are several different types of ‘split system' ice machines.
 Some have only the condenser coil, condenser fan, and head pressure control valve in the remote unit.
-Others have the entire traditional condensing unit including the compressor, receiver, and accumulator outside.
-Higher capacity systems require larger compressors and components which can take up valuable space, which is something many restaurants have a limited amount of.
+Others have the entire traditional condensing unit, including the compressor, receiver, and accumulator outside.
+Higher capacity systems require larger compressors and components that can take up valuable space, which many restaurants have a limited amount of.

 How do they work?

-Almost the same as regular self-contained ice machines.
+They work almost the same as regular self-contained ice machines.
 The refrigeration cycle does not change (much) with the addition of a remote condenser or condensing unit.
-There are, however, some key components added to the system which are not typically present in smaller self-contained ice machines.
+There are, however, some key components added to the system that are not typically present in smaller self-contained ice machines.

 Notice that the refrigeration piping is very similar to a typical refrigeration system, but with the addition of a hot gas bypass line from the compressor discharge line to the evaporator inlet after the TXV.
 This method is used in the harvest cycle to divert hot gas from the compressor to the evaporator grid to allow the ice to drop.
 In a remote ice machine, there are several more components.

 Some extra components often include:

 ⦁ Liquid Line Solenoid Valve